-Order your copy of my best selling book, The INTERCESSORS HANDBOOK
+Order your copy of my best-selling book,

-Week 1: Our Spiritual Authority🕊
+Week 1: Our Spiritual Authority

 Spiritual authority was delegated first to the disciples and then to every believer in Christ.
 We have been given all authority and empowerment by the Holy Spirit to overcome.
 Being a follower of Christ does not mean avoiding demonic resistance, but rather learning to overcome it.

 Another way spiritual authority works is that God gives a territorial mandate to a person – such as a city, nation, or people group–and the Holy Spirit authorizes that person for the task.
 Paul was assigned to evangelize the Gentiles, Peter to the Jews.
 The spirit realm recognizes a person’s authority in that place.
 The stories of Peter and Paul in the book of Acts show us that Peter was let out of jail at least twice by angels, and the demons knew Paul by name, recognizing his spiritual authority above the authority of other people.